Iris wattii: Range

 It is also thought to be found in Japan, Himalayas, and Tibet.

 Habitat

 It grows in grasslands (and meadows) at forest margins and beside rivers (on riverbanks).

 It grows at altitudes of between 1800 and 2300 m above sea level.

 Cultivation

-It is hardy to between USDA Zone 8 – 10.
+It is hardy to between USDA Zone 8 and 10.

 It is also hardy to European Zone H4.
 It may survive mild winters or endure light frosts, with temperatures as low as −16C °, especially if the plants have been mulched.

 It is not hardy in northern climates, it should therefore be grown in a greenhouse, or a cold Alpine house.